-Investing activities resulted in net cash inflows of \$72,000 for fiscal year ended April 30, 2013.
-During the year ended April 30, 2013, the Company acquired the Ruttan property and the Patterson Lake property by staking five blocks of claims totalling 7,742 hectares for approximately \$20,000 and received \$75,000 in option payments from Discovery Ventures Ltd. The Company also received approximately \$20,000 from the sale of certain property and equipment.
-During the year ended April 30, 2012, the Company purchased additional property and equipment of approximately \$43,000 and received proceeds approximately \$26,000 from the sale of certain property and equipment.
-The new Ruttan and Patterson Lake projects and others are being actively marketed under NDA agreements.
+Investing activities resulted in net cash inflow of approximately \$396,000 and \$72,000 for fiscal year ended April 30, 2014 and 2013 respectively.
+During the year ended April 30, 2014, the Company received cash option payments of approximately \$385,000.
+The Company also staked the Hansen project for approximately \$10,000, the Hodgson project for approximately \$7,000 and the Big Creek project for approximately \$1,000.
+The Company also recovered approximately \$10,000 of reclamation bonds deposited with the Manitoba Mines Branch and the Company also sold the Reefton project for \$20,000 to Stevenson Mining during the year.
+During the year ended April 30, 2013, the Company acquired the Ruttan property and the Patterson Lake property by staking five blocks of claims totalling 7,742 hectares for approximately \$20,000 and received \$75,000 in option payments from Discovery Ventures Ltd. The Company also received approximately \$19,000 from the sale of certain property and equipment.